ghastlyumami/ghastlyumami/README.md

 - 👋 Hi, I’m @ghastlyumami
-- 🌱 I’m currently learning how to use ZMK for my Dactyl Manuform.
+- 🌱 I’m currently learning how to use Git and ZMK for my Dactyl Manuform and perhaps for dotfiles.
+- 🪟🐧 OS neutral
 - ☦️ Christ is Risen!
 Truly He is Risen!

 <!---